Which country is cheaper, the Netherlands or Belgium?

 The Netherlands is a great place to explore.
 It is common to spend five days here.
 Five days is a great amount of time to relax and see the many things that the Netherlands has to offer.
 Anyone can find something fun to do here.

-The historic country of Belgium offers food, shopping, and museums.
+The diverse country of Belgium offers food, shopping, and museums.
 The length of your trip often depends on your style of travel.
 For many, it makes a great getaway for one week.
 Because of this, one week is usually enough time for a trip here.

 It's hard to know how much time to spend in the Netherlands.
 In the Netherlands, you'll find museums, theater, and history and culture.
 With all of its activities, you can easily fill one week here.